ayanavasarkar/AI-GuessingGame/README.md

 number of guesses to solution, and correctness of interpretation of the human’s response.

+## Files in this Repo:
+-  experiments.ipynb -> Jupyter Notebook containing all the experiments on embedding text and building CNN, Spacy based similarities and SentenTransformer.
+It also contains the evaluations of all the approaches discussed below.

+- non_llm.py -> The Non-LLM pipeline that can be used for running the guessing game.
+We can run the game either by choosing 1-D CNN, or Spacy based embedding with similarity or SentenceTransformer Embeddings with similarity.

+- model.py -> The util functions to load the embeddings, embed the text and calculate the similarity metrics.

+- llm_pipeline.py -> The LLM pipeline that can be used for running the guessing game using custom-built AI-agents.

+- eval_llm.py -> The python script for running evaluation of the LLM based pipeline.

+- data -> Folder for storing the trained models or data.

+### How to run the Repo

+* Install all the dependencies using the `requirements.txt`

+* To run the Non-LLM pipeline:

 ## Approach - 1 (Without LLMs)

 ### 1-Dimensional CNN with Glove Embeddings